A bundle framework for observer design on smooth manifolds with symmetry: Equivariant Control Systems

-\begin{remark} In addition when the group action is transitive on both the state space and the output space the choice of a particular point in output space reduces the problem to that of designing an observer on the fibres (i.e. the Lie group).
-That is designing a filter for (\ref{eq:FibreDynamics}) -- (\ref{eq:FibreOutput}).
+\begin{remark} When the group action is transitive, choosing $p_{\sigma}$, makes \eqref{eq:BaseDynamics}--\eqref{eq:BaseOutput} moot and reduces the problem to that of designing an observer on the fibres (i.e. the Lie group), that is, designing a filter for (\ref{eq:FibreDynamics}) -- (\ref{eq:FibreOutput}).
 This physically corresponds to the case of the unicycle and rigid body attitude observation using IMUs considered in \cite{mahony-2013} and SLAM with known spatial markers that was considered in \cite{mahony-2017}. \end{remark}